-Peter A. Reiling is Executive Vice President for Leadership, and Executive Director of the Henry Crown Fellowship Program at the Aspen Institute.
+Peter A. Reiling is Executive Vice President for Leadership and Executive Director of the Henry Crown Fellowship Program at the Aspen Institute.
 In these roles, he oversees the Institute’s growing portfolio of leadership initiatives (the Aspen Global Leadership Network) and seminars (including The Aspen Seminar, offered at the Institute since 1950) as well as its flagship leadership program.
 Peter is a trustee, officer, and senior moderator of the Aspen Institute and a Henry Crown Fellow (Class of 1998).
-He is also the founder of the Africa Leadership Initiative (ALI), a joint venture between the Aspen Institute and five African business leaders, and co-founder of similar initiatives in Central America (CALI), India (ILI), the Middle East (MELI), and China, with plans to expand into Southeast Asia and Mexico.
-Similar programs have also been launched in the fields of US politics, education, healthcare and the environment, with plans to expand into financial services shortly.
-The goal of all these ventures, knitted together as the Aspen Global Leadership Network, is to stimulate a new generation of accomplished, entrepreneurial leaders to play a greater role in the social and political development of their communities and countries.
+He is also the co-founder of the Africa Leadership Initiative (ALI), a joint venture between the Aspen Institute and five African business leaders, and of similar initiatives in Central America (CALI), India (ILI), the Middle East (MELI), and China, with plans to expand into Southeast Asia.
+Similar programs have also been launched in the fields of US politics, education, healthcare innovation, finance and the environment.
+The goal of all these ventures, knitted together as the Aspen Global Leadership Network, is to stimulate a new generation of accomplished, high-integrity, entrepreneurial leaders to play a greater role in the social and economic development of their communities and countries.
 Prior to joining the Aspen Institute, from 1996 to 2004, Peter was President and CEO of TechnoServe, helping entrepreneurs across Africa, Latin America, India and Central Europe to build businesses in their communities.
-He is co-founder of the Aspen Network of Development Entrepreneurs and currently serves as chairman of the board of the CALI Foundation as well as on the boards of Unique Solutions Ltd., Georgetown University’s Beeck Center for Social Impact and Innovation, ALI/East Africa, ALI/West Africa and ALI/South Africa, MELI and the China Fellowship Program.
+He is co-founder of the Aspen Network of Development Entrepreneurs and currently serves as chairman of the board of the CALI Foundation as well as on the boards of Georgetown University’s Beeck Center for Social Impact and Innovation, ALI/East Africa, ALI/West Africa and ALI/South Africa, MELI and the China Fellowship Program.
 Peter is a former adjunct professor at Columbia University’s School of International and Public Affairs and guest lecturer at the Institute for Developing Economies in Tokyo.
 He is also a member of the Council on Foreign Relations and was named “Outstanding Social Entrepreneur” by the Schwab Foundation in Geneva.
 A graduate of Georgetown University (BSFS) and the University of California/Berkeley (MBA), with additional studies at the Universite Libre de Bruxelles, Peter is married to Denise Byrne of Fajardo, Puerto Rico and is the father of two children, Dylan and Eva Luna.

 Aspen Institute Trustee and Executive Vice President , Leadership and Seminar Programs